 Jean Caroline, Key Volunteer

 Although a volunteer rather than a paid staff member, Jean Caroline plays important roles on the Oregon Shores team.
 She helps to edit and post material on the website, and assists with CoastWatch records.
 Until recently, she was also the CoastWatch reports coordinator.
 She is always ready to take on special projects.
-Jean, now a Florence resident, has lived in the Oregon coastal region from 1973 until a move to Albany two years ago.
+Jean, long a Florence resident, lived in the Oregon coastal region from 1973 until a move to Albany two years ago.
 She raised her family on a homestead within the Siuslaw National Forest, and once her children were on their own, began volunteering with the Oregon Dunes National Recreation Area, eventually being hired as part of the ODNRA staff.
 While there, she did everything from meeting the public and providing information to handling accounting and inventory to issuing permits.
 In retirement, she occupies herself with a wide range of interests: gardening, crafting stained glass, knitting, photography and writing (she has published a children’s novel, her father’s memoirs which she edited, and a book of letters about her adventures and challenges while living in the forest).
 Busy as she is in so many ways, she always finds time to pitch in to help Oregon Shores.